-Palette knife in one hand, with story on her mind.
+With story on her mind, Nora digs in and paints, expressively, with her hands.
 When Nora Camps began her career in commercial design, she and many of her contemporaries came from a background in Fine Art.
 Sensibility of space, colour and rhythm were key ingredients of seeing, sorting and organizing elements for commercial art.
 More than 20 years later, Nora is a Marketing Communications Strategist, Story Teller and Fine Artist – intertwined in experience and output.

 Nora’s expressionistic work includes themes of meditation, the natural world and reaching for potential.
 Her paintings and photography are in private collections across Canada.